rhoot/c8e/README.md

 [CHIP-8] emulator.
 Written for kicks and giggles.

-Currently builds and runs on macOS and Windows.
+Builds and runs on Linux, macOS, and Windows.

 Building
 --------

 Uses [GENie] for project generation.

-### macOS
+### Linux / macOS

 ```bash
 c8e$ genie gmake